 Consumer Inquiries and Complaints Division

-445 12th Street, SW
+445 12th Street, S.W.

 Washington, DC 20554

-The Federal Trade Commission (FTC) has adopted detailed rules that restrict sending unwanted commercial email messages to computers.
-To find out more about the FTC’s rules, visit www.ftc.gov/bcp/edu/microsites/spam/rules.htm.
-To file a complaint with the FTC or to get free information on spam issues in general, visit www.ftc.gov/spam/ or call 1-877-382-4357 voice; 1-866-653-4261 TTY.
+Federal Trade Commission (FTC) rules restrict sending unwanted commercial email messages to computers.
+To find out more, visit www.ftc.gov/bcp/edu/microsites/spam/rules.htm.
+To file a complaint with the FTC or get more information, visit www.ftc.gov/spam or call 1-877-382-4357 voice; 1-866-653-4261 TTY.